-- Failure to thrive with no medical reason - Parent and child do not engage in smiling and vocalization with each other - Parent ignores, punishes or misreads child's signals of distress - Parent pulls away from infant or holds infant away from body with stiff arms - Parent is overly intrusive when child is not wanting contact - Child is not comforted by physical contact with parent

-- Parent and child do not engage in playful, intimate interactions with each other - Parent ignores or misreads child's cues for contact when distressed - Child does not seek proximity to parent when distressed - Child shows little wariness towards a new room or stranger - Child ignores, avoids or is hostile with parent after separation - Child does not move away from parent to explore, while using parent as a secure base - Parent has inappropriate expectations of the child for age

-18 months - 3 years

-- Child and parent have little or no playful or verbal interaction - Child initiates overly friendly or affectionate interactions with strangers - Child ignores, avoids or is hostile with parent when distressed or after separation - · Child is excessively distressed by separation from parent - Child freezes or moves toward parent by approaching sideways, backwards or circuitously - Child alternates between being hostile and overly affectionate with parent - Parent seems to ignore, punish or misunderstand emotional communication of child - Parent uses inappropriate or ineffective behaviour management techniques

-- Child ignores adult or becomes worse when given positive feedback - Child is excessively clingy or attention seeking with adults, or refuses to speak - Child is hyper vigilant or aggressive without provocation - Child does not seek adult comfort when hurt, or show empathy when peers are distressed - Child's play repeatedly portrays abuse, family violence or explicit sexual behaviour - Child can rarely be settled from temper tantrums within 5-10 minutes - Child cannot become engaged in self-directed play - Child is threatening, dominating, humiliating, reassuring or sexually intrusive with adult - Parent uses ineffective or abusive behaviour management techniques
+0-8 months Failure to thrive with no medical reason Parent and child do not engage in smiling and vocalization with each other Parent ignores, punishes or misreads child's signals of distress Parent pulls away from infant or holds infant away from body with stiff arms Parent is overly intrusive when child is not wanting contact Child is not comforted by physical contact with parent 8-18 months Parent and child do not engage in playful, intimate interactions with each other Parent ignores or misreads child's cues for contact when distressed Child does not seek proximity to parent when distressed Child shows little wariness towards a new room or stranger Child ignores, avoids or is hostile with parent after separation Child does not move away from parent to explore, while using parent as a secure base Parent has inappropriate expectations of the child for age 18 months - 3 years Child and parent have little or no playful or verbal interaction , , , , , , , , , , , , , , , , , , , Child initiates overly friendly or affectionate interactions with strangers Child ignores, avoids or is hostile with parent when distressed or after separation Child is excessively distressed by separation from parent Child freezes or moves toward parent by approaching sideways, backwards or circuitously Child alternates between being hostile and overly affectionate with parent Parent seems to ignore, punish or misunderstand emotional communication of child Parent uses inappropriate or ineffective behaviour management techniques 3-5 years Child ignores adult or becomes worse when given positive feedback Child is excessively clingy or attention seeking with adults, or refuses to speak Child is hyper vigilant or aggressive without provocation Child does not seek adult comfort when hurt, or show empathy when peers are distressed Child's play repeatedly portrays abuse, family violence or explicit sexual behaviour Child can rarely be settled from temper tantrums within 5-10 minutes Child cannot become engaged in self-directed play Child is threatening, dominating, humiliating, reassuring or sexually intrusive with adult Parent uses ineffective or abusive behaviour management techniques

-If there are concerns, advise the parent to contact a children's mental health professional for further discussion at York Centre (905) 883-9413, Kinark Child & Family Services (905) 898-4407 X323 or Blue Hills Child & Family Services (905) 773-4323.
-Contact Health Connection at 1-800-361-5653 for referral to the Healthy Babies, Healthy Children Program.
+If there are concerns, advise the parent to contact a children's mental health professional for further discussion at Kinark Child and Family Services (905) 433-0241 or 1888-454-6275.
+Contact the Durham Health Connection Line at (905) 723-8521 ext.
+2158, or 1-800-841-2729 for more information or for a referral to Healthy Babies Healthy Children Durham.

-Contact Children's Aid Society of York Region at 1-800-718-3850 or Jewish Family and Children's Services at (905) 882-2331 if there are concerns about child protection.
+Contact the Durham Children's Aid Society at (905) 433-1551 if there are concerns about child protection.

 Adapted from materials developed by New Path Youth and Family Services.
+Reviewed by Kinark Child and Family Services Durham Region.